Understanding RC Helicopter Lift

 If you look at the shape of that rotor blade airfoil in the above photo with the pitch gauge, it's identical on both sides.
 Thus the name symmetrical wing or rotor blade, same on the top and bottom.

-Having a symmetrical airfoil shape on a wing or rotor blade now means airplanes and helicopters can fly upside down.
+Having a symmetrical airfoil shape on a wing or rotor blade now means airplanes and helicopters can efficiently fly upside down.
 By changing the angle of attack or pitch to negative when upside down, the rotor now produces lift in the opposite direction – pretty neat.

 Negative Angle of Attack Creates Lift When Inverted